Zuckerberg's foundation hires Hillary Clinton strategist

-Facebook CEO Mark Zuckerberg and wife Precilla Chan tapped the former chief strategist for presidential candidate Hillary Clinton to aid their foundation, according to Politico.
+Facebook CEO Mark Zuckerberg and his wife Precilla Chan have tapped the former chief strategist for presidential candidate Hillary Clinton to aid their foundation, according to Politico.

 Benenson is a former Democratic pollster who advised both Clinton and President Barack Obama.
 He's the latest in a string of hires from the political world, including David Plouffe, who ran Obama's campaign in 2008.